donomii/racketprogs/IMAPbayes/README.md

 IB will move your new mail into these folders, choosing the folder based on how close the new mail matches the mail in the folders.

+#Dependencies

+    Net::IMAP::Client
+    Algorithm::NaiveBayes

+You can install these with

+    cpan Net::IMAP::Client Algorithm::NaiveBayes